 Fuel cell CHP boilers use fuel cells which convert fuel and air directly into power and heat through a quiet, efficient, solid-state electro-chemical reaction.
 A video demonstration of how the fuel cell CHP boiler operates in the home can be found on the Ceres Power website.

 Fuel cells generate power significantly more efficiently than internal combustion and Stirling engine CHP boilers defined in the sections above, this is because fuel cell CHPs convert chemical energy directly to an electrical current, maximising the efficiency.

 This type of CHP boiler is still in the very early stages of development.

 How CHP Boilers work in the house

-A home would typically use a boiler to meet its heating and hot water needs only, and then source the electricity required from the grid and supplied by one of the six large energy companies for example (E.ON, EDF, etc).
+A home would typically use a boiler to meet its heating and hot water needs only, and then source the electricity required from the grid.
 Central generation wastes a significant proportion of the energy it creates, through heat losses in the power station and in the transmission and distribution network

 Micro-CHP boilers avoid these losses, and capture the heat for use within the home.
 This efficiency can save the consumer around 25% of total energy costs (circa £600 off your bill if you have a typical 3-bed semi-detached house), and reduce each home’s CO2 emissions by up to 1.5 tonnes per annum.
 Micro-CHP boilers are designed to generate all of the heating and hot water and a significant percentage of the electricity needed by a typical UK home.